knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 **Create an Event Display Service:**

-- 1: Create a new YAML file named `100-event-display.yaml` in the `node-server/config` folder and add the following content:
+- 1: Create a new YAML file named `node-server/config/100-event-display.yaml` and add the following content:

 ???+ abstract "_node-server/config/100-event-display.yaml_"